 Rusk toasts can be made up to 2 days ahead and stored at room temperature in an airtight container.

-For assembly: Top each toast with a smear of yogurt then arrange a bit of the pineapple, mango, and strawberries on top.
+To Assemble The Breakfast Bruschetta: Top each toast with a smear of yogurt then arrange a bit of the pineapple, mango, and strawberries on top.
 Drizzle with honey then grate some macadamia nuts then lime zest over the top and serve.